aws-samples/siem-on-amazon-opensearch-service/docs/configure_aws_service.md

 1. Enter the following parameters on the [Create real-time log configuration] screen
    * Name: Enter [**any name**]
    * Sampling rate: [**100**]
-      * Importing all logs into SIEM on Amazon ES
+      * Importing all logs into SIEM on OpenSearch Service
    * Fields: [**Check all fields**]
       * All are checked by default
    * Endpoint: Choose the [**Kinesis data stream created two steps previously**]